kstange/MerchantPlus/ROADMAP.md

 # Roadmap

-This is a list of features in roughly the order they are intended to be implemented.
+This is a list of features in roughly the order they are intended to be implemented, categorized by type.
 It is not confirmed that all of them are possible and priority may be changed.

-## Initial release
+## Data

-* Generalize sort and move some bits into Metadata

-## First feature releases (iterative)

 * Additional columns for item data
   * Item lock reason (rating, rep, class)